juneikon/otaku-stream-tracker/README.md

 3. Make & Commit Changes

 bash
--git add .
+- git add .
--git commit -m "Description of your changes"
+- git commit -m "Description of your changes"
--Push to GitHub
+- Push to GitHub

 bash
--git push origin feature/your-feature-name
+- git push origin feature/your-feature-name
--Open a Pull Request
+- Open a Pull Request

 4. Go to your fork on GitHub.

--Click "Compare & Pull Request".
+- Click "Compare & Pull Request".

--Add a clear title/description and submit!
+- Add a clear title/description and submit!